openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 AUTO will then query all available devices and remove CPU from the candidate list.

-Note that if you choose to exclude CPU from device candidate list, CPU will be unable to support the <a href="#initial-compile">initial model compilation stage</a>.
+Note that if you choose to exclude CPU from device candidate list, CPU will not be able to support the initial model compilation stage.
+See more information in [How AUTO Works](#how-auto-works).

 ### Performance Hints for AUTO
 The `ov::hint::performance_mode` property enables you to specify a performance mode for AUTO to be more efficient for particular use cases.